Frequently Asked Questions

 Is this for me?

 Coders: if you're between 6 and 17 and interested in expressing your creative side, then...yes!
-You don't need any programming experience or even typing skills to get started, and we can lend you a computer if you need one.
-Note, though, that if you're under 13, an adult responsible for you needs to stay onsite at Arcadia (but whether you stay next to each other is up to the two of you!).
+You don't need any programming experience or even typing skills to get started, and we have plenty of computers to use.
+Note, though, that if you're under 13, an adult responsible for you needs to stay onsite at Greenvale (but whether you stay next to each other is up to the two of you!).
 If you're 6 or 7, we ask that you bring an adult partner to sit with you (but it's okay if they're new to programming too!).

 Mentors: if you have programming experience in any language or are willing to invest a little time before you start, we'd love to have you volunteer with us.
 Experience with young people is a plus but not required - you just need to be patient and encouraging.